 There are a lot of people out there spreading misinformation.
 And even if they mean well, their opinions are not grounded in the science on the subject.
 When it comes to matters like electricity, look to the science, because that’s where you will find the truth.

 So What’s the Upshot?
 Is Induction Cooking Safe or Not?

 To date, very few studies have been done on the effects of induction cooking on humans.
-But because we have a good understanding of EMFs, electricity, radiation, and the power levels generated in the average household, we can say with virtual certainty that an induction stove is as safe as any other appliance you have in your home.
+But because we have a good understanding of EMFs, electricity, radiation, and the power levels generated in the average home--all the elements involved in induction cooking--we can say with virtual certainty that an induction stove is as safe as any other appliance you have in your home.

 That is to say, induction cooking is safe.

 In fact, even the study most often quoted by inductionphobes says there is no evidence that EMFs are dangerous.
 This is the study by the Swiss Federal Office of Public Health on Induction Hobs.
 (August 2017 update: This study appears to have been removed from the Internet.)
 The study advises that people, especially pregnant women and small children, should avoid close contact (less than 30 cm) with induction burners because of the stray radiation given off by them.

 However, if you read the entire study, it explains that even as close as 1 cm, the radiation does not exceed safe limits and, more importantly, that “According to the World Health Organization (WHO), there is no compelling evidence of medium-frequency magnetic fields having long-term effects on health.”
 If you understand how electricity works, you shouldn’t find this surprising.
 (Remember the little kid with the ping pong balls?)